codedot/lambda/README.md

 # Grammar

-Input consists of an optional list of macro definitions and a term.
+Input consists of an optional list of macro definitions and a term:

 ```
 %token NAME /* [A-Za-z][A-Za-z0-9]* */